 Abstract: In the days leading up to Passover and Easter in 2021, New York was the scene for two key news items.
 Neither story evoked the glamour of the classic Frank Sinatra rendition of “New York, New York.”
-Both items provided an opportunity to further explore the “importance of us” in policing.
+Both news items directly related to the topic of public safety.

 The first news item, dealt with how the City of Ithaca and Tompkins County, New York gathered community input for their joint police reform plan.
 In June 2020, New York Governor Andrew Cuomo issued an executive order requiring each local government in the state with a police agency to prepare a plan to improve policing in their jurisdiction.
 The order mandated each plan was to include community input.
 On March 29, 2021, the New York Post reported that in preparing their plan, officials for Ithaca and Tompkins County sought out Richard Rivera to serve on their “Communications/Community Working Group.”
 At issue, in 1981, Rivera murdered execution style, New York City Police Officer Robert Walsh.